-6 See, e.g., Pl.'s Opp'n to Mot. to Dismiss Citadel Sec. and Susquehanna Sec. from Am.
+See, e.g., Pl.'s Opp'n to Mot. to Dismiss Citadel Sec. and Susquehanna Sec. from Am.
 Compl., Adv.
 D.I.
 263, pt.
 I.

-Law"), which applies to Mallinckrodt under the internal affairs doctrine, provides that share repurchases or redemptions are void ab initio when a company does not have profits available for distribution.
-Here, when Mallinckrodt engaged in its share repurchases, it lacked the necessary profits available for distribution to repurchase its shares because of its substantial opioid liabilities.
-As such, the share repurchases were void under Irish Law and cannot serve as qualifying transactions, thus making MSCS's § 546(e) defense unavailing.
+profits available for distribution to repurchase its shares because of its substantial opioid liabilities.
+As such, the share repurchases were void under Irish Law and cannot serve as qualifying transactions, thus making Movant's § 546(e) defense unavailing.

 The Trust recognizes that the Opinion determined the share repurchases were qualifying transactions and rejected the Trust's argument to the contrary.
-The Trust submits this Opposition to make its record and preserve the qualifying-transaction issue for any other appeal that may become necessary to pursue.7
+The Trust submits this Opposition to make its record and preserve the qualifying-transaction issue for any other appeal that may become necessary to pursue.